pantheon-systems/documentation/source/content/guides/migrate/kinsta/01-introduction.md

 Welcome to Pantheon!
 We want to make it easy for you to move a site from Kinsta to Pantheon.
 Simply use the following instructions, and you'll be good to go!

+<Partial file="drupal-9/guide-note.md" />

 There are a few methods for migrating your site to Pantheon:

-<Partial file="drupal-9/guide-note.md" />

-## User Dashboard
+## Guided Migration

-Use the **Migrate Existing Site** button on the User Dashboard.
-This is the method described in this guide.
+This method uses the **Migrate Existing Site** button on the User Dashboard, and is the method described in this guide.

 ## Migrate Manually